awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/policy-updating-console.md

    The page displays all the available resources\.

-1. If you are adding a target tracking scaling policy, use the following steps\.
+1. If you are adding a target tracking scaling policy, use the following sub\-steps\.
 If you are using a simple or step scaling policy, skip to the next step\.

    1. For **Name**, type a name for the policy\.